dannvix/Keccak.rb/README.md

 Acknowledgements
 ----------------
-Thanks **Renaud Bauvin** for his Python implementation of the Kaccak.
+Thanks to **Renaud Bauvin** for his Python implementation of the Kaccak.

 References